-This section outlines the exploration activities carried out in the year ended December 31, 2019.
+This section outlines the exploration activities carried out in the three months ended March 31, 2020.
 Patrick Forward, Chief Operating Officer, is the Qualified Person responsible for the review of the technical information contained in this section of the Group's MD&A.